All Episodes

 We never saw it in 2020.

-Both those races were races where we were losing the national popular vote, but playing to win the battleground states.
+Both those races were races where we were losing the national popular vote, but playing to win the Battleground states.

-Right now, in 2016, we won the battleground states by 78,000 votes in three states.
+Now, in 2016, we won the Battleground States by 78,000 votes in three states.

-44,000 in Pennsylvania, 22,000 in Wisconsin, 10,000 in Michigan, got an electoral majority.
+44,000 in Pennsylvania, 22,000 in Wisconsin, 10,000 in Michigan.

-In 2020, out of the 160 million votes cast, we lost uh we lost Wisconsin by 20,000 votes.
+In 2020, out of the 160 million votes cast, we lost Wisconsin by 20,000 votes.

-We lost uh Arizona by 11,000 votes in Georgia by like t 10,000 votes.
+We lost Arizona by 11,000 votes in Georgia by like 10,000 votes.

 So it was 44,000 votes roughly.

-Now we're leading in the national popular vote, not just my polls, but in the real clear politics average of media polls that were often contesting.
+Now, we're leading in the national popular vote, not just my polls, but in the real clear politics average of media polls that we're often contesting.

-They've got Trump leading Biden by a point and a half, and you've got polls there like the Washington Post, ABC, Trump up seven over Biden.
+And you've got polls there like the Washington Post, ABC, Trump up seven over Biden.

 Over Biden.

-So the premise for DeSantis running that I can win and I can be Trump without being Trump, and I can win when he can't, that's not true.
+So the premise for DeSantis running that I can win and I can be Trump without being Trump and I can win when he can't, that's not true.

-And there's some fake polls that the that the uh never Trumpers were putting out that some of the DeSantis people they were either skewed or they'd never put out the top line or the methodology or the question, there's no transparency, because I'm sure there's people at the DeSantis Super PAC who are waiting for the bank wires to come in with a hundred million dollars so they can spend that.
+And there's some fake polls that the Never Trumpers were putting out, but some of the DeSantis people, they were either skewed or they never put out the top line or the methodology or the question, there's no transparency.

-But Donald Trump, you know, since January has been on fire in the polls, and if there was an election today, Trump would be Biden in a landslide.
+But Donald Trump, you know, since January has been on fire in the polls.

-Trump is way ahead of the Republican field.
+And Trump is way ahead of the Republican field.

-I saw on one of the networks, cable networks.
+So it was just yesterday, I think I saw, or maybe it was today, I saw on one of the networks, cable networks.

-Are those is that an outlier poll?
+Are those, is that an outlier poll?

-When you look at those polls and compare it to the 2020 exit polls, the models, yeah.
+When you look at those polls, and Matt Kittle's written about it for the Star Network, et cetera, when you look at those polls and compare it to the 2020 exit polls, the models, there's too many educated voters.

 And so they did that, where you say, hey, this poll, the demographics are skewed.

-So, John, if if if Trump's poll numbers actually went up, I think there was sort of a backlash against the Alvin Bragg uh indictment against him, as I say, pretty clearly politically motivated.
+So, John, if Trump's poll numbers actually went up, I think there was sort of a backlash against the Alvin Bragg indictment against him.

-She campaigned on the promise of getting Trump, and you know, she uh tried to rig a special grand jury and and then had to go to a regular grand jury, and sometime this summer it's been reported there'll be yet another indictment.
+She campaigned on the promise of getting Trump, and she tried to rig a special grand jury and then had to go to a regular grand jury.

-Um, but what if those come to fruition?
+But what if those come to fruition?

 We'll continue to go up because if you don't think Donald Trump's ahead in the polls right now, just look at those prosecutions coming from Biden and his political allies.

-I mean, when we asked voters on April 1st, we did a brush fire poll for the Trump campaign, and when we asked them that uh is there a double standard of justice where the Biden family escapes investigation and Trump is charged, 55% to 33% of all voters in the United States agreed with us.
+And when we asked them that, is there a double standard of justice where the Biden family escapes investigation and Trump is charged, 55% to 33% of all voters in the United States agreed with us?

-48% agree, 39 disagree.
+48% agree, 39% disagree.

-Basically, the voters say that the country's on the wrong track, 71%, 69% going backwards, but they see this as a prosecution to stop Trump from running from running and winning for president again.
+But they see this as a prosecution to stop Trump from running and winning for president again.

 My guest is John McLaughlin of McLaughlin Associates, one of the best pollsters in America.